 Using the Internet Explorer browser I tried to access my Autodiscover.exchangelabs.nl site, and after a logon prompt I got the famous ErrorCode 600.
 This is good, so I know my Autodiscover is at least listening properly.

-The certificate is a valid Digicert UC certificate and there’s nothing wrong with this certificate.
+The SSL certificate however is a valid Digicert UC certificate and there’s nothing wrong with this certificate.
 IE does use it, and the Digicert help utility doesn’t show anything strange either.

 Oh, and my Outlook 2016 running on another computer did work correctly, so there should be a configuration error impacting Outlook 2010 only.